cloud-gov/cg-site/_pages/pages/documentation/supported-site-engines.md

 ### Base URLs

 To handle routing sites for previews, Pages automatically sets a `baseurl` path for your site.
-This essentially nests your site in a subdirectory under the `federalist.18f.gov` domain, such as `federalist.18f.gov/preview/18f/hub/new-draft`, where `/preview/18f/hub` is the `baseurl`.
+This essentially nests your site in a subdirectory under the `pages.cloud.gov` domain, such as `sites.pages.cloud.gov/preview/18f/hub/new-draft`, where `/preview/18f/hub` is the `baseurl`.

 All links to other pages or resources on the site require a `baseurl` prefix.
 If you're designing a custom template to work with Pages, make sure all references to relative links include `site.baseurl` prefixes, including trailing slashes, as follows: